dsabater/dasbppgithubhalm/README.md

 ## Privileged actions using an SPN
 Some actions like **Creating an environment** require tenant-level permissions.
-These need to be
+If you want to use an SPN to perform these actions, the These need to be configured by a Global Admin before executing the workflow.

-Create the Service Principal using [pac cli](https://learn.microsoft.com/en-us/power-platform/developer/cli/introduction?tabs=windows)
+* Create the Service Principal using [pac cli](https://learn.microsoft.com/en-us/power-platform/developer/cli/introduction?tabs=windows)

-`` pac admin create-service-principal --name some-name ``
+`` pac admin create-service-principal --name <<some-name>> ``

-If the SPN was already created, you can use **pac cli** to add the required permissions:
+* If the SPN was already created, you can use **pac cli** to add the required permissions:

 `` pac admin application register -id <<applicationid>> ``